Category: EasternLoop2016

 We even made it to the Mint!
 Unfortunately, photos aren’t permitted. *sad face* So, I can’t show you any of it.
 The Mint was such a cool experience for all of us.
 There’s a free self-guided tour that shows how coins are made.
 If you have a chance to visit the Mint, we highly recommend it!
 We learned a lot and scored some pretty cool souvenirs.

 Yup.
 It’s a Philly Cheesesteak!
 We had to do it.
 I know…how touristy…but look at that sandwich!!
 It was sooo stinkin’ good!!!
 There are several places to go to try the famed Philly sandwich.
-The two you’ve probably heard about are Pat and Gino’s but, when we looked up reviews…they both had horrible ones!
+The two you’ve probably heard about are Pat and Gino’s but, when we looked them up…they both had horrible reviews!
 Terrible!
 We found Sonny’s Famous!
 If you’re ever in Philly, you have got to try Sonny’s.
 And make sure you get the loaded fries!

 It’s spring here…There are flowers everywhere!
 I love these white flowering vines we found outside the Independence Hall Visitor Center!

 It took an acre of woodlands to make enough charcoal to run an iron furnace for just one day.
-At Hopewell, they made their own charcoal.
+At Hopewell, they made their own charcoal in the Charcoal cooling shed.

 Saturdays were baking days in rural America.
 They used wood fired ovens like the one above.
-They would test the heat by sticking their arm in and count the seconds they could leave it in.
-The number they get to told them if it was too hot or not hot enough for certain breads and pies.
+They would test the heat by sticking their arm in and counting the seconds they could leave it in.
+The number they got to told them if it was too hot or not hot enough for certain breads and pies.

-And, of course, there’s the furnace!
-I couldn’t get a great shot of it, but it’s huge.
+And, of course, there’s the furnace in the Cast Shop!
+I couldn’t get a great shot of it, but it’s huge!
 The temperature inside the furnace would reach temps of 2,600°- 3,000° F and it would run 24 hours a day.
-Workers would constantly feed it, watched it’s flame, and listened to the sound of the its blast to make sure it was staying hot enough.
+Workers would constantly feed it, watch it’s flame, and listen to the sound of the its blast to make sure it was staying hot enough.
+This was probably the most important building there.

 We took a day to explore Valley Forge National Historic Park in Pennsylvania.